MrMarcoMarino/MrMarcoMarino/README.md

 I'm a 28 years old smart contract developer from germany.
 On my github i will present you my latest work and projects.

 👀 Biography: I started programming in c++ in 2008.
-I remeber my first project was a chat application like ICQ.
+I remember my first project was a chat application like ICQ.

 🌱 Programming languages: Solidity, Python, C++, Reactjs, JavaScript, Swift, HTML, (Brownie / Truffle)